citp/privacy-policy-historical/e/ep/epr/epromos.com.md

-> *The following text is extracted and transformed from the epromos.com privacy policy that was archived on 2013-11-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131114011746id_/http%3A//www.epromos.com/support/privacy-security) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the epromos.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626145713id_/http%3A//www.epromos.com/support/privacy-security) for the most accurate reproduction.*

-# Privacy and Security | ePromos Promotional Products
+# Privacy and Security | ePromos Education Center

 [Privacy Policy](http://www.epromos.com/support/privacy-security/#privacy)
 [Security](http://www.epromos.com/support/privacy-security/#security)